bjtylxl/P2_radar_target_generation_and_detection/readme.md

 # Prerequisites
 MATLAB

+R = 110; % set DISTANCE OF THE TARGET is 110
+v = 30; % set Velocity OF THE TARGET is 30

 # 2D CFAR
 The 2d CA-CFAR implementation involves the training cells occupying the cells surround the cell under test with a guard grid in between to prevent the impact of a target signal on the noise estimate.